fakerbaby/fakerbaby.github.io/_pages/about.md

   * Supervisor: [Shang Li](https://scholar.google.com/citations?user=AnBUn0QAAAAJ&hl=en)

 ## News
+[2025.3.28] I'm happy to join Skywork AI, Kunlun Inc. as a Research Sceinteis.

 [2024.5.22] I am proud to announce my joining Baichuan Inc. as a Research Scientist!

 [2024.1.16] Our paper "Improving Generalization of Alignment with Human Preferences through Group Invariant Learning" has been accepted for **spotlight**(5%) on ICLR 2024!